git/git.github.io/rev_news/drafts/edition-109.md

 * What is your favorite Git-related tool/library, outside of Git itself?

-  [tig](https://jonas.github.io/tig/).
+  [Tig](https://jonas.github.io/tig/).
 I use it all the time, every day.
 It's so good that I basically never use `git log`, unless I'm searching through it interactively with the pager.

-  Every time I see someone proudly showing off their latest "git-log" incantation (with all its bells and whistles), I think to myself "I guess they've never heard of tig".
+  Every time I see someone proudly showing off their latest "git-log" incantation (with all its bells and whistles), I think to myself "I guess they've never heard of `tig`".

   Being an Emacs user, I tried to get into [Magit](https://magit.vc/) but could not get used to the keybindings that conflicted with my